 An Integrated Transit System

 San Diego Forward: The Regional Plan envisions an integrated transit network.
-Rapid 215 connects to Rapid routes 235 and 237 along I-15, linking Downtown San Diego and Mid-City to the job centers in Mira Mesa, Sabre Springs, Rancho Bernardo, and Escondido.
-The SR 15 Mid-City Centerline Transit Stations Project will include two stations, one each at the El Cajon Boulevard and University Avenue ramps.
+Rapid 215 connects to Rapid Routes 235 and 237 along I-15, linking Downtown San Diego and Mid-City to the job centers in Mira Mesa, Sabre Springs, Rancho Bernardo, and Escondido.
+The SR 15 Mid-City Centerline Transit Stations Project includes two stations, one each at the El Cajon Boulevard and University Avenue ramps.
 Transit riders using Metropolitan Transit System Routes 1, 60, 170, and Rapid 215 will be able to catch Rapid 235 at the Centerline stations.